pablodecm/phd_thesis/src/102_chapter_2.md

-As discussed in Section [-@sec:pheno], the occurrence of relevant processes that can provide information about the physical properties of fundamental interaction in proton-proton collisions is purely stochastic given some initial conditions, plus their relative frequency is very rare compared with known
+As discussed in Section [-@sec:pheno], the occurrence of relevant processes that can provide information about the physical properties of fundamental interactions in proton-proton collisions is purely stochastic given some initial conditions, plus their relative frequency is very rare compared with known